Back to blog

 Understanding Your Milk Supply: The Foundation of Success

-Before diving into supplements, it's essential to understand the incredible system that is your body's milk production.
-It's a marvel of nature, intricately linked to your baby's needs and your overall health.
+Before diving into supplements, it is essential to understand the system of milk production.
+It is a marvel of nature, intricately linked to your baby's needs and your overall health.

 Supply and Demand: Your Body's Amazing System

-At the heart of milk production is a principle called "supply and demand."
-Simply put, the more milk that is removed from your breasts, the more milk your body is signaled to make.
-This process is driven by key hormones:
+At the heart of milk production is the principle of "supply and demand."
+The more milk removed from your breasts, the more milk your body is signaled to make.
+This process is driven by two key hormones:

 Real vs. Perceived Low Milk Supply